dominodatalab/cucu/README.md

 # More Ways To Install Cucu

-## Install From Source

-Clone this repo locally and then proceed to install python 3.7+ as indicated earlier.
-At this point you should be able to simply run `make setup` at the top level of the source tree and it should install all required dependencies.

 ## Install From Build

 Within the cucu directory you can run `uv build` and that will produce some